Things to Know When Traveling to Europe

 But for Americans, the things that seem second nature to Europeans may seem odd, surprising, or even be the complete opposite of what you are used to.

 While not all the rules apply for all countries – and not all European countries belong to the European Union – here are my top travel tips for Americans traveling to Europe.
 This list will help you navigate Europe like a pro and have a great time doing it.

-First of all do US Americans (what is important to mention here, is that the passport matters not the residency) need a visa for Europe?
+First of all, do US Americans (what is important to mention here is that the passport matters, not the residency) need a visa for Europe?

-At the moment, February 2019, US-Americans do NOT need a visa for most countries and can travel within Europe for 90 without any problems.
+At the moment, in February 2019, US-Americans do NOT need a visa for most countries and can travel within Europe for 90 without any problems.
 You can travel around the Schengen-Area very hassle-free.